maxbundscherer/meta-extractor-3000/README.md

-# meta-extractor-3000
+# Metadata Extractor 3000

+``metadata - extractor - local - aws - scala``

-Meta-Data-Extractor written in scala.
-Extract meta-data from videos, audios, files and more local and by using aws-cloud-services
+Metadata-Extractor written in scala.
+Extract metadata from videos, audios, files and more local and by using aws-cloud-services